 Like a car skidding out of control, it will get worse at every turn and you will eventually lose the ability to control your project.

 One of the most valuable concepts I know of was introduced to me six years ago by a recently ex-British Army officer on one of my courses.
 He told me about a model officers are taught in Britain, the US and, doubtless, many other countries.
 Colonel John Boyd of the US Army Air Force originated the OODA loop to describe how to win the upper hand in combat situations.
-You will find many discussions on the web – mostly in a military context.
+We have a short article describing John Boyd’s OODA Loop in the Project Management Context.

 To my knowledge, only one published book describes the OODA Loop in a management context: “The Management Models Pocketbook”.
 I will declare an interest here; I wrote it!